Interested in losing weight and feeling generally healthier overall but don’t want to spend hundreds on a selection of fancy, pressed juices?

 You’ll likely find that after this you’ll be craving that sugar and junk food less and less.
 This helps get you into good healthy habits that last long term and this is ultimately the key to living a healthy life and sustainable weight loss program.

 Juice cleanses can aid weight loss and help you form a healthy diet and lifestyle.
-There’s a lot to be considered before partaking in a juice cleanse and it’s important to weigh up risks to benefit.
+There’s a lot to be considered before partaking in a juice cleanse and it’s important to weigh up risks to benefit, every human body is different, find what works for you.
+I’d also recommmend sticking to green apples in this case.
+Perfect for removing toxins from the body.

-Apple juice is a good DIY option for a juice cleanse and when diluted it helps keep you hydrated.
+And Apple juice diet is a good DIY option for a juice cleanse and when diluted it helps keep you hydrated.